Compare any two graphics cards:

 Display Graphs

-Power Usage and Theoretical BenchmarksMemory BandwidthThe GeForce RTX 2080 Ti, in theory, should perform a lot faster than the Radeon R9 M380 overall. (explain)
+Power Usage and Theoretical BenchmarksMemory BandwidthPerformance-wise, the GeForce RTX 2080 Ti should in theory be quite a bit superior to the Radeon R9 M380 in general. (explain)

-Texel RateThe GeForce RTX 2080 Ti should be much (more or less 818%) better at AF than the Radeon R9 M380. (explain)
+Texel RateThe GeForce RTX 2080 Ti will be quite a bit (more or less 818%) faster with regards to anisotropic filtering than the Radeon R9 M380. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison